When the weather seems to be working against you, make the most of these cosy pubs in Leeds…

 The Bridge Inn, 12 Bridge Road, Kirkstall, West Yorkshire, LS5 3BW.

 One of the most underrated pubs in Leeds, Veritas can be found on Great George Street, and it has a lot to offer.
-Floor to ceiling windows make it the perfect spot for people watching, while the partitioned rooms with fireplaces, vintage furnishings and retro alcohol posters create not one but three cosy little drinking dens.
+Floor to ceiling windows make it the perfect spot for people watching, while the partitioned rooms with fireplaces and a new rustic decor create not one but three cosy little drinking dens.
 They’re big on beer, so you’ll have a decent selection to choose from, and you won’t be short of wine or spirit options either.
-As for the food, the roast beef sandwich with gravy for dipping says it all.
+As for the food, it’s full of pub classics, from pies to burgers.

 Veritas, 43-47 Great George Street, City Centre, Leeds, West Yorkshire, LS1 3BB.